Pop-Up to Keep Up: Our Top 6 Reasons Why

 You can gather insight and data about your customer; which products are popular or what type of store layout provides the best user experience.
 This could also be a time to test partnerships or sponsorships for your brand.

-3. Introduce a Product
+3. Introducing a Product

+Providing a special retail experience will highlight your newest line, a holiday feature or partnerships you want to publicize.
 Pop-ups are a proven way to allow shoppers to touch and try new products and satisfy your customer’s tactile needs.

-4. Point of Sale
+4. Expanding Point of Sale

 Consider transforming the traditional “shop and pay at the register” experience.
 A pop-up can sell in a variety of ways, but it’s not always necessary to include a stockroom full of product or a counter of registers.

-5. Create Buzz
+5. Creating Buzz

-Any size pop-up can be a major PR opportunity—and your pop-up success is directly correlated to the press time you give it.
+Any size pop-up can be a major PR opportunity — and your pop-up success is directly correlated to the press time you give it.
 Creating buzz for your brand is one of the best ways to connect with new consumers or re-energize a connection with current shoppers.

 No matter what your objective or strategy for a pop-up, great buzz is an obvious benefit.
 Timberland did a long-term pop-up installation in midtown Manhattan where they created green spaces within their store.
 This creative oasis gave consumers a feel for nature in the midst of a city, while providing a personal connection to Timberland’s brand values, as well as plenty of inspiring Instagrammable moments.

-6. Reinforce Shopper Relationships
+6. Reinforcing Shopper Relationships

+Creating experiences that connect with your customers in new, fun ways can improve brand loyalty and create ambassadors willing to share your brand with new audiences.
 An “exclusive pop-up” can incorporate ideas like limited access to VIP members, or special invite/event times for cardholders.
 Pop-up experiences like this help customers feel important and acknowledged for their connection to your brand.
 Pushing an exclusive event can also create added hype (and positive FOMO) for a broader target audience.

 Retail is still a major player in consumer purchasing, but it needs to adapt with the needs of the consumer.
 Pop-ups provide a guaranteed opportunity to connect with customers, who will feel and be more engaged with your brand and products.
+Pop-ups can be used for different outcomes, but all effective pop-ups start with a strategic plan.